Best Ethical Investment Funds: Our Top Picks In 2023

 The rise of sustainable Investing

-HSBC Research found that in the three months after the 10 December 2019 ( the date of the first recorded COVID-19 case in China) – climate stocks outperformed global equities by 7.6 %, while high ESG-rated stocks have outperformed by 3.7 per cent.
+HSBC Research found that in the three months after 10 December 2019 ( the date of the first recorded COVID-19 case in China) – climate stocks outperformed global equities by 7.6 %, while high ESG-rated stocks have outperformed by 3.7 per cent.

 “A key part of environmental, social and governance is looking at how companies serve society, and what this may mean for the future.
 When crises manifest – particularly with social and environmental causes and implications, including COVID-19 – we see ESG issues as a defensive characteristic.
 Investors should consider the materiality of these issues and assess how well businesses manage the associated risks and opportunities”.